dminear/ayso55.org/README.md

 2. Log in to your account, and search for dminear/ayso55.org.
 It should bring you to the main page (which you are probably looking at now).
 3. Click on the "Fork" button near the upper right to fork the project into you own repository area.
 4. Now edit the pages, upload more files, etc. Files that end in ".md" are known as markdown files, and the syntax can be found at http://daringfireball.net/projects/markdown/syntax.
 It's a pretty simple format that is easy to update text.
-5. Once you like your changes and have made sure all the links are good, send a pull request back to dminear (still need to figure out how to do this).
+5. Once you like your changes and have made sure all the links are good, create a pull request and fill in a title and comment for the pull request.

 And that's it!
-The webmaster will be notified of the pull request and kick it off, which will rebuild the web pages and automatically upload them to Amazon Web Services.
+The webmaster will be notified of the pull request, merge the changes, and kick it off, which will rebuild the web pages and automatically upload them to Amazon Web Services.